-All platforms enjoy consistent content creators. iTunes is no different.
+All platforms enjoy consistent content creators.
+Apple Podcasts is no different.
 Whether you’re doing a daily, two days per week, or weekly show, make sure to stay consistent early on.
 Hopefully, you’ve planned ahead and are recording episodes multiple weeks in advance.
 This is a great habit to get into and keeps your consistent podcast publishing schedule intact.

-After those six steps, it’s really out of your hands if your podcast will show up in the New & Noteworthy section in iTunes.
+After those six steps, it’s really out of your hands if your podcast will show up in the New & Noteworthy section in Apple Podcasts.
 Yes, you’ll want to share your new show on social media, but those platforms aren’t great at getting people to take action and do something (especially two things: subscribe and leave a review).

 Don’t be afraid to continue to talk about your new podcast!
 You should definitely send another email to your audience the day after launch to remind them to keep helping you out.
 If you have reviews to share, those tend to encourage people who are weary about reviewing something.

 If you walk away from this podcasting guide with nothing else at all, walk away with this: